brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 - One call handles support routing

 ::: notes
-- Letting users have one place to report bugs, for all services
+- Letting users have one place to report bugs, for all services, all teams
 - At this time there were other teams handling some services.
 But users only see the front end.
+So that's where they report the bugs.
-- Slack support channels became community channels
+- Slack support channels became community channels instead.
-- In these channels user started taking on support
+- In these channels user started taking on support, huge help!
 :::

 ---

 # {data-background-image="static/full_speed.jpg"}
-## Full speed ahead

 ::: notes
 - The pit stop was an analogy we used a lot